jayteesanchez/React-Alt-Mongo-Node-Express-Boilerplate/Readme.md

 ##Heroku Deployment
 - This app can easily be deployed to Heroku
-- The only additional step is to create a Mongo Database for your website and inclued the URL and key in your App settings.
+- The only additional step is to create a Mongo LAB Database for your website and include the URL and key in your Heroku App settings.

-Credit:
+###Credit:

 For a very well written tutorial and major influence of this boilerplate...